I show where the error is made. Everyone can follow it.

 Instead, we, roughly speaking, insert (3) in (1) with help of our wrong ansatz on how “interaction” should be written.
 Let us see what then happens:

 Although it is not visible in (5) at first glance, the oscillator equation gets spoiled – even the free oscillator frequency changes.
 Consistency with experiment gets broken.
 Why?
-The explanation is simple: while developing the right equation system, we have to keep the right-hand side of oscillator equation a known function of time, like in (2), rather than keep its “form” (1) (I call it “preserving the spirit, not the form”).
-Otherwise it will be expressed via unknown variable which is coupled now to , and this modifies the coefficient at the oscillator acceleration when in the oscillator equation is replaced with the right-hand side of the mechanical equation.
+The explanation is simple: while developing the right equation system, we have to keep the right-hand side of oscillator equation a known function of time or, more precisely, an external force, like in (2), rather than keep its “form” (1) (I call it “preserving the physical mechanism, the spirit, not the form”).
+Otherwise it will be expressed via unknown variable , which is coupled now to , and this modifies the coefficient at the oscillator acceleration when in the oscillator equation is replaced with the right-hand side of the mechanical equation.
 In other words, if we proceed from (1), then we will make an elementary mathematical error because we not only add the right radiation reaction term, but also modify coefficients in the oscillator equation, contrary to our goal.
 As a result, both equations from (5) have wrong exact solutions.
 If we insist on this way, it is just our mistake (blindness, stubbornness) and no “bare” particles are responsible for undesirable modifications of equation coefficients.

 Here in (6) – masses with “self-energy corrections”.
-Thus, it is the “interaction Lagrangian” (7) to (1) who is bad, not the original constants in (1), whichever smart arguments are invoked for proposing (7).
+Thus, it is the “interaction Lagrangian” (7) who is bad, not the original constants in (1), whichever smart arguments are invoked for proposing (7).

 Moreover, there is a physical Lagrangian for the correct equation system (4).
 Therefore, we simply have not found it yet, so we are the main responsible for modifying the equation coefficients in our passage from (1) to (6), not some “bare particle interactions”.

-P. Dirac, R. Feynman, W. Pauli, J. Schwinger, S. Tomonaga, and many others were against such a “zigzag” way of doing physics: introducing something wrong and then subtracting it.
+P. Dirac, R. Feynman, W. Pauli, J. Schwinger, S. Tomonaga, and many others were against such a “zigzag” way of doing physics: introducing something wrong and then subtracting it (physically we add an electron self-induction force that prevents the electron form any change of its state and then we discard its contribution entirely).
 However nowadays this prescription is given a serious physical meaning, namely, they say that no discarding we do, but it is the original coefficients who “absorb” our wrong corrections because our original coefficients in (1) are “bare” and “running”!
 Of course, it is not true: nothing was bare/running in (1) and is such in (4), but this is how the blame is erroneously transfered from a bad interaction Lagrangian to good original equations and their constants.
 Both modifications of coefficients (self-action ansatz and renormalization) are presented as a great achievement today.
 It, however, does not reveal how Nature works, but how human Nature works.
 Briefly, this is nothing else but a self-fooling, let us recognize it.
 No grand unification is possible until we learn how to get to (4) directly from (1), without renormalization.